 Primary education in England begins at five years old of children.

-Secondary schools (key stage 3, 4) are for children from aged 11 to 16 and for those who choose to stay on at school until age 18.
+Secondary schools (key stage 3, 4) are for children aged from 11 to 16 and for those who choose to stay on at school until age 18.

 British school system vs. the American school system

 I can’t tell you too much about the British school system vs American school.
-But I have a short description of US vs. UK school system.
+But I have a short description of the US vs. UK school system.

 - Compulsory school in the UK is 5-16 years old.
 (Primary 5–11 ages: Key Stages 1–2 and Secondary 11–16 ages: Key Stages 3–4.
 Compulsory school in the US is 5–18 years.
 (K-5th grade Elementary 5–10 years, 6th-8th Grade is Middle School 11–13 years, 9th-12th Grade is High School, 14–18 years.

 - British have state-run free school or public/independent fee-based (private) schools.
 The UK has state-run faith schools.

 - In the US education system, you progress by merit.
 You have grades, and you must pass a class to progress to the next.
 On the other hand, in the U.K education system, you progress by age.
 If you did good or bad in the previous year you progress to the next.

 Which education system is better American or British?